pvlib/pvlib-python/docs/sphinx/source/user_guide/extras/nomenclature.rst

     solar_azimuth
         Azimuth angle of the sun in degrees East of North.
 Must be >=0 and <=360.
-        The convention is defined as degrees east of north (e.g. North = 0°, East = 90°, South = 180°, West = 270°).
+        The pvlib-python convention is defined as degrees east of north.
+For example, North = 0°, East = 90°, South = 180°, West = 270°.

     solar_zenith
         Zenith angle of the sun in degrees.
 Must be >=0 and <=180.